 4. Enjoy the Best Beaches in Kimolos Greece

-I find that one of the best things to do on Kimolos island was to check out a different beach every day – sometimes two beaches!
+I find that one of the best things to do in Kimolos Greece is to check out a different beach every day – sometimes two beaches!

 Tips about Kimolos Beaches:

-- Psathi, the port, has a small sandy beach that you can swim as well as taverns and cafes
+- Psathi, the port, has a small sandy beach where you can swim as well as taverns and cafes.

-- Most of the beaches are near the Chorio with the longest one being 8.5 km far
+- Most of the beaches are near the Chorio with the longest one being 8.5 km away.

 Rema Beach and the Elephant Rock

-Rema is near Chorio, a very small sheltered beach, next to the village of Goupa.
-It has pebbles, some shade from trees, and a wonderful view of Syrmata.
+Rema is located close to Chorio, offering a small, sheltered beach nestled near the village of Goupa.
+It features pebbles, natural shade from trees, and a delightful view of the iconic Syrmata boathouses.

 Bonatsa Beach

-When it gets very windy because of the meltemia, a lot of visitors go to Bonatsa for a peaceful swim.
-Bonatsa is 3.3km from Chorio a large sandy beach with shallow waters, and therefore popular with families.
+During strong meltemia winds (July and August), many visitors seek refuge at Bonatsa for a tranquil swim.
+Bonatsa is located just 3.3 km from Chorio and boasts a spacious sandy beach with shallow waters, making it a favorite choice for families.
 You will find some cedar trees for shade, a very nice tavern, and a beach bar.

 Therma Beach